ParexChain/parex/README.md

 (PXCM….).
 Packages created with this code are connected to the trackers.

 Tracker connection with Parex package;
-After installing the Tracker and running the myDexChain Container, a Master Tracker connection must be made first.
+After installing the Tracker and running the Parex Container, a Master Tracker connection must be made first.
 Since the trackers receive the data from the Master trackers, production cannot be made if this process is not done.
 The connection code is as follows.